What to Do When Lice Come Home from School

-If your child has been sent home from school with lice, there's no need for immediate panic.
-These wingless parasites will cause your child's head to itch, but they aren't dangerous and they can't spread any kind of disease.
+If your child has been sent home from school with head lice, don’t panic.
+Although these wingless parasites will cause your child's head to itch, they aren't actually dangerous and they can't spread any kind of disease.
 The one thing to watch out for is a possible bacterial infection.
-Children with sensitive scalps may develop a rash, while other children might not itch that much at all.
-If a small red rash appears on your child's head, it's a good idea to bring your child to a doctor.
+Children with sensitive scalps may develop a rash, while other children might not even itch much at all.
+If a small red rash appears on your child's head, take your child to a doctor.
 If a rash has occurred, your family doctor will prescribe oral antibiotics.

 It's true that lice can't fly, but they can crawl.
-Lice have special claws that allow them to cling to piece of hair with amazing force.
-Sharing hats, hairbrushes, clothing, linens, towels, and any other personal item will help lice to climb from one person to another.
+Lice have claws that allow them to cling to piece of hair with amazing strength and to climb from one person to another.
 Since children often play closely with one another (and share lots of things), lice are more apt to attack children than adults.
-The good news is that while lice can claw their way from one person to the next, they can't attach themselves to pets.
+Teach your kids to avoid sharing hats, hairbrushes, hairbands, clothing, linens, towels, and similar personal items – especially those that come into regular contact with the head and hair.
+The good news is that while lice are able to claw their way from one person to the next, they can't attach themselves to pets.

-Lotion, cream rinse, or medicated shampoo can all be attained by visiting with your child's family doctor.
+Lotion, cream rinse, or medicated shampoo can be obtained by visiting your child's family doctor.
 While some over-the-counter remedies do exist, it's best to speak with a medical expert.
 This way, the type of lice infestation that your child is dealing with can be eradicated right away.
 Once you have obtained the proper treatment, it's important that you follow a product's directions carefully.
 Most lice treatments are nothing short of insecticides, which means that overusing a product can cause serious irritation.
-But, don't worry - all of these products are easy to use.
+But, don't worry -- all of these products are easy to use.

-Following a medicated treatment, it is wise to remove any remaining lice by hand.
-This is also true if the affected child is less than two years of age.
-Hand removal should be done every day for four to six weeks following initial treatment.
-Go through all of these steps to remove lice by hand:
+Following a medicated treatment, remove any remaining head lice by hand.
+This is the only option when the affected child is less than two years of age – too young for lice medication.
+Removal by hand should be done every day for four to six weeks following initial treatment, following all of these steps:

 - Purchase a fine-toothed comb that is to be used only for head lice.

-- Wash and condition your child's hair -- do not dry hair.
+- Wash and condition your child's hair -- do not dry.

-- Ask your child to sit in a chair, and place a large towel underneath the chair.
+- Seat your child in a chair, and place a large towel on the floor below.

 - Comb through your child's hair as thoroughly as possible.

 Lice die almost immediately after being removed from hair, so there's no need to worry about fallen lice crawling around.
-Still, you may want to discard the towel that you have used, or wash it directly after you remove lice.
+Still, you should wash the towel that you have used, directly after you remove lice.

 Cleaning Your Home

-- Wash any towels, sheets, blankets, and clothing that have been used by the infected person.
-Make sure to wash all of these items in hot water, and dry them thoroughly.
+- Wash in hot water any towels, sheets, blankets, clothing, hats, and backpacks that have been used by the infected person.

-- Place any hair items (brushes, barrettes, clips) in a bath of hot water filled with rubbing alcohol.
+- Place any haircare items (brushes, barrettes, clips) in a bath of hot water filled with rubbing alcohol.

 What Not to Do

-- Hair Dryers: do not use a hair dryer on any child that has recently used medicated lice shampoo.
+- Hair Dryers: do not use a hair dryer on any child who has recently been treated with medicated lice shampoo.
 These medications can be extremely flammable.

 - Mixing Medications: avoid using more than one lice medication at the same time.

-- Washing Hair: wait a couple of days after a lice treatment to wash your child's hair with regular shampoo.
+- Washing Hair: wait a couple of days after a lice treatment before washing your child's hair with regular shampoo.

-- Feeling Down: don't fret about feeling dirty - lice have nothing to do with a dirty house!
+- Getting Depressed: don't fret about feeling dirty -- lice have nothing to do how clean (or otherwise) your house is!